 We are a team of volunteers working together over the years to support the cause of queer and trans newcomers and refugees.
 We have all been personally impacted by the experience of immigration and we would like to give back to the many communities we belong to.

 He started on the reception and now helps in the presentation and organization of the event.

-Copyright 2019 - Danny Ramadan
+Copyright 2023 - Danny Ramadan